Key Points:

 T-Mobile announced two new "Experience" plans to its postpaid and business smartphone plan lineup.
 These changes follow Verizon's major shakeup last week, and it seems clear that today's announcement from T-Mobile is, at least in part, a response to Verizon's move.

 The two new plans—"Experience More" and "Experience Beyond"—are modeled on the Go5G Plus and Go5G Next plans, respectively, but with additional features and a significant downgrade.
 These new plans will be available for postpaid and small business customers starting April 23, 2025.
-The new plans will also flow to T-Mobile's discounted plans, such as 55+, military, etc.
+The new plans will also flow to T-Mobile's discounted plans, such as 55+, military, and first responder.

 Like the Verizon changes last week, T-Mobile will add benefits to the existing Go5G Next plan to make it roughly equivalent to the Experience Beyond plan for no increase in price.